Danru00/TurinBiotronicsProject/README.md

 The CentralSubscriber script can be run on any device able to run Python scripts and connected to the same Wi-Fi network as the three boards.

+In the Matlab folder the data elaboration scripts are available together with CSV files of the data that was collected and analyzed

 ### Apple Shortcut Routine
 The Voice Assistant activated rotuine can be tested on IOS devices by following these steps:
 1. Download the a-Shell App from AppStore: https://apps.apple.com/us/app/a-shell/id1473805438